 - Quadriceps expansion is cut about half to one cm away from the patella.

-- Thickened synovial membrane is excised, starting from its proximal borders the suprapatellar pouch, articular margins of femoral and tibial condyles.
+- Excise the thickened synovial membrane starting from its proximal borders the suprapatellar pouch, articular margins of femoral and tibial condyles.

 - Above maneuver also helps inspection of menisci.